 Michelle Kaemmerling has been practicing with Wright Lindsey Jennings since relocating to her hometown of Little Rock in 2001.
-Her practice focuses on employment and complex commercial litigation in state and federal court, including appeals.
-She has also represented a number of defendants in employment and consumer class action lawsuits.
-In addition to her litigation practice, Kaemmerling regularly advises employers regarding compliance with state and federal employment laws and develops personnel policies, employment agreements, covenants not to compete and other employment-related contracts.
-She regularly provides employee and manager training to clients, groups and organizations, including harassment and implicit bias training.
+Her practice focuses on employment counseling and litigation, including class actions and collective actions.
+Kaemmerling regularly provides advice and training regarding employment law compliance.
+She also conducts wage and hour audits and develops personnel policies, employment agreements, covenants not to compete and other employment-related contracts.

 Kaemmerling’s more recent experience includes:

-- Lead counsel for a national entertainment company in several race discrimination lawsuits.
+- Lead counsel for an international retailer in several lawsuits alleging discrimination and retaliation claims.

-- Lead counsel in numerous EEOC charges and lawsuits against public and private employers, including several hospitals, involving violations of various federal antidiscrimination laws, such as Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Uniformed Services Employment and Reemployment Rights Act and the Genetic Information Nondiscrimination Act.
+- Lead counsel in numerous EEOC charges and lawsuits against public and private employers—including hospitals, retailers and manufacturers—involving violations of various federal antidiscrimination laws, such as Title VII of the Civil Rights Act of 1964, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Uniformed Services Employment and Reemployment Rights Act and the Genetic Information Nondiscrimination Act.

 In 2015, Kaemmerling was appointed to the Arkansas Supreme Court Committee on Model Jury Instructions-Civil.
 Kaemmerling is a past chair of the Arkansas Bar Association’s Labor and Employment Section.
 She has been recognized as a “Super Lawyer” by Mid-South Super Lawyers in the area of Labor & Employment and as a “Leader in their Field” by Chambers USA each year since 2010.
 Best Lawyers recognized Kaemmerling in the areas of Employment Law – Management, Labor Law – Union, Litigation – Labor and Employment.
 Kaemmerling is a graduate of the 2008-2009 class of Leadership Greater Little Rock.